SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 {version}/{collection}/{id} where {id} is a unique object identifier described in EPP RFCs.

-An example domain name resource following this naming convention, would look like this:
+An example domain name resource, for example.com, would look like this:

-/rest/v1/domains/example.com
+/repp/v1/domains/example.com

 The level below a collection MUST be used to identify an object instance, the level below an object instance MUST be used to identify